13 Things to Do in New Orleans Besides Drink on Bourbon Street

 Lafitte’s Blacksmith Shop Bar is the oldest structure in the United States still used as a bar and was constructed between 1722 and 1732.

-The bar has since been updated with restroom facilities and pre-made frozen drink machines.
+The oldest bar in New Orleans bar has since been updated with restroom facilities and pre-made frozen drink machines.
 But you can still imagine what is like to pull up to the bar in your horse and carriage in the 1700s and have a cold one in this historical lounge.

 12. Try Gumbo, Etouffee and Red Beans and Rice in one seating